KartikayKaul/Matrix/README.md

 Matrix library is a templated library so we can have matrix elements of different types.
 However, it is imperative that the types be numerical types.
 Preferred numerical type is `double` precision floats.
 Many of the implemented non-member operations also operate solely on `double` precision floats such as `random`, `zeros`, etc.

+## Parallelization
+We are using OpenMP parallelization for matrix multiplication operation.
+If in general the matrix dimensions exceed 100 in your code then you should use `-fopenmp` flag for your compiler.
+Without using this flag the parallization won't work.
+For example say you ran your code in `main.cpp` file then you can do `g++ main.cpp -o main -fopenmp`.
+For sizes less than 100, parallization is disabled.
+This value is hard-coded as of now and cannot be changed by an environment variable or input to the `main` function or using a macros.

 ## Documentation
  You can go to [Matrix wiki](https://github.com/DrakenWan/Matrix/wiki) to read documentation for example usage and reference.